roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  "Why can't they understand?
 Haven't they ever been in love before?
 I can't help how I feel."

  He had his hand inside her shirt, caressing her breast, cupping it gently.
 "You still have us.
 Your family.
 We love you."
-Report_Story #2